shwetank/extension-docs/index.md

 ---
 layout: default
-title: Opera extensions documentation for Opera 14 and beyond
+title: Opera extensions docs for Opera 14 and beyond
 ---
-Here you can find all our extensions documentation.
+Here you can find all our new extensions documentation.

 We have [link to article](article.html)